Anthrozoology Major or Minor

 Why Anthrozoology at Carroll?

-First and foremost, ours is the only undergraduate anthrozoology program in the nation.
+First and foremost, ours is the first undergraduate anthrozoology program in the nation.
 So as a student here, you’ll prepare for your future role as a leader in this emerging discipline and someone with the ability to actually shape the field.
 You’ll benefit from internship and research opportunities with our partner organizations like Zoo Montana; Working Dogs for Conservation; Montana Fish, Wildlife, and Parks; and Yellowstone Boys and Girls Ranch.
 Through our work-study program you may get paid doing what you love—working with horses.
 And our faculty are the industry leaders who will offer you valuable connections around the world.

 Find out more why Anthrozoology is "the best college major you've never heard of."